Year Built 2007

-Part of its signature are two Skygardens, one on the 16th floor for the 4 units on that floor while the larger Skygarden is on level 19 for the use of the 3 strata lots on that floor.
+Part of its signature and environmental connectivity are two recessed Skygardens, one on the 16th floor for the 4 units on that floor while the larger Skygarden is on level 19 for the use of the 3 strata lots on that floor.
 Both Skygardens expand upwards for 3 levels.
-There are approximately 210 parking stalls.

 DOCUMENT: Pomaria developers feature list

 Highlights of the developer specifications:

 - geothermal – source space heating and air conditioning

 - solid 8-foot stained oak suite entry doors

 - wool carpet inlay with 12” x 24” imported Italian porcelain tile surround in majority of living areas